 Data cache files: If you play games then it will create the data cache files on your Mac.
 But over time such cache files may become corrupted and you may suffer for this issue.
 If you are having such a problem with your Mac then you need to clean the data cache files from your Mac manually.
 If you consider the Warcraft game and want to delete the data cache files the just follow the following instructions:

 You need to navigate to the /Application/World of Warcraft/.
 Now open the Data folder and find the Cache folders.
 Select the cache folders and move the folders to the Trash and delete the cache files permanently.

-Do not forget to restart you Mac after cleaning the cache files because Mac will create new and fresh cache files again for the smooth operation!
-You can find and delete any types of cache files manually from the Mac OS X or you can use any third party software to do the work for you in a regular basis!
-It is really safe for the Mac to delete anything from the "Cache" folder because it will give you some free storage space and will boost the Mac performance for you.
+Do not forget to restart your Mac after cleaning the cache files because Mac will create new and fresh cache files again for the smooth operation!
+You can find and delete any types of cache files manually from the Mac OS X or you can use any third-party software to do the work for you regularly!
+It is safe for the Mac to delete anything from the "Cache" folder because it will give you some free storage space and will boost the Mac performance for you.